MirenLurBarquin/Kidney-Paired-Donation/README.md

 # Kidney-Paired-Donation
 This repository contains the code for my Mathematics BSc thesis on <ins>***The assignment problem for Kidney Paired Donation***</ins>, conducted at the University of the Basque Country (UPV/EHU) between September 2019 and March 2020.

-The project involves the implementation of Gale's Top Trading Cycles (TTC) algorithm for kidney paired donation.
-The objective is to optimize the pairing of patients and donors from *n* incompatible pairs based on the selection and prioritization criteria established by the Spanish National Transplant Organization (ONT) in 2015 for the Spanish paired renal donation program [1].
+The project involved the implementation of Gale's Top Trading Cycles (TTC) algorithm for kidney paired donation.
+The objective was to optimize the pairing of patients and donors from *n* incompatible pairs based on the selection and prioritization criteria established by the Spanish National Transplant Organization (ONT) in 2015 for the Spanish paired renal donation program [1].

-Gale’s TTC algorithm allows to achieve an assignation of the kidneys among the patients that ensures the proper utilization of the grafts, the satisfaction of the patients, and the non-manipulability of the mechanism.
+Gale’s TTC algorithm allowed to achieve an assignation of the kidneys among the patients that ensured the proper utilization of the grafts, the satisfaction of the patients, and the non-manipulability of the mechanism.
 The project was focused in the main theoretical properties and proofs of the algorithm.

 The full text is available at: [Link](https://addi.ehu.es/handle/10810/49108)